antimof/UxPlay/README.txt

--   **Note that Apple video-DRM (as found in "Apple TV app" content on the client) cannot be decrypted by UxPlay, and the Apple TV app cannot be watched using UxPlay's AirPlay Mirror mode (only the unprotected audio will be streamed, in AAC format), but both video and audio content from DRM-free apps like "YouTube app" will be streamed by UxPlay in Mirror mode.**
+-   **Note that Apple video-DRM (as found in "Apple TV app" content on the client) cannot be decrypted by UxPlay, and the Apple TV app cannot be watched using UxPlay's AirPlay Mirror mode (only the unprotected audio will be streamed, in AAC format).**

--   **As UxPlay does not currently support non-Mirror AirPlay video streaming (where the client controls a web server on the AirPlay server that directly receives HLS content to avoid it being decoded and re-encoded by the client), using the icon for AirPlay video in apps such as the YouTube app will only send audio (in lossless ALAC format) without the accompanying video (there are plans to support HLS video in future releases of UxPlay)**
+-   **With the new "-hls" option, UxPlay now also supports non-Mirror AirPlay video streaming (where the client controls a web server on the AirPlay server that directly receives HLS content to avoid it being decoded and re-encoded by the client).
+This currently only supports streaming of YouTube videos.
+Without the -hls option, using the icon for AirPlay video in apps such as the YouTube app will only send audio (in lossless ALAC format) without the accompanying video.**

 ### Possibility for using hardware-accelerated h264/h265 video-decoding, if available.